thienphung/invoiceninja/docs/mobile_apps.rst

 Click SAVE.

-You should now be able to login with your username and password!
+You should now be able to login!

 FAQ: